-Significant revenues that are considered to be measurable and available under the modified accrual basis of accounting are property taxes, franchise fees, and assessment lien installments received within approximately 60 days of the end of the fiscal year.
+Significant revenues that are measurable and available under the modified accrual basis of accounting are property taxes, franchise fees, and assessment lien installments received within approximately 60 days of the end of the fiscal year.
 Expenditures are recognized when the liability is incurred, except for interest on general long-term obligations which is recorded when due.

-Budgetary goals:
+Budgetary Goals: